 Anxiety symptoms can be overwhelming and all-consuming.
 But, you do not have to suffer in silence.
 Knowing the symptoms of anxiety is the first step to taking effective action.

 Living with anxiety can be exhausting.
 Existing in a constant state of ‘fight or flight’, (your body’s natural stress response), you might feel an overwhelming sense of nervousness, stress, panic, or even anger in the most common everyday situations.

 You are not alone.
 Nearly 40 million Americans currently live with anxiety.

 Like many mental conditions, the experience of anxiety is highly subjective.
 No two people experience identical symptoms, meaning it can sometimes be hard to pinpoint.
 Unlike certain physical conditions with a clear set of symptoms and tests, anxiety can have ambiguous, interconnecting physical and psychological symptoms, from panic attacks to irritable bowel syndrome (IBS).
 Furthermore, anxiety can be hard for others around you to understand and respond to.
-In fact, research shows that only 25% of people with a mental health disorder feel like others are understanding about their experience.
+In fact, research shows that only 25% of people with a mental health disorder feel like others are understanding their experience.

 Some of the most common symptoms experienced by sufferers include…

 - A sense of doom, dread, or fear about the present or future

 - Avoiding behaviors to get out of social situations

 - A rapid heartbeat or heart palpitations

 - Shortness of breath or difficulty controlling breathing